-IPPs: Growing in Popularity
+IPPs: Growing in popularity

-Incorporated businesses looking to add a benefit for their owners and top executives might want to consider a tax minimization structure that in recent years has gained in popularity.
+Incorporated businesses looking to add a benefit for their owners and top executives might want to consider a tax minimization structure that in recent years has gained popularity.
 It is called the individual pension plan.

 An IPP is a sound business decision for all business owners and top executives who have historically maximized their RRSP and have the income to support a more aggressive tax deferral arrangement.
 IPPs are a business owner/ executive answer to traditional registered retirement savings plans.
 They are sanctioned by the Canada Revenue Agency and offer the best tax and retirement savings solution for individuals 40 years old and older who have a T4 income of more than $100,000 and have historically maximized their RRSPs and pension contributions.
 Implementing the IPP solutions will allow both an employer and its key people to receive maximum tax deferral.

 Before 1991, owners and key executives of small businesses were disadvantaged by pension rules that prevented them from creating and participating in defined benefit pension plans because there was no structure available in this country for providing a pension for just one person.

 So in 1991, the federal government remedied this situation by enacting IPP legislation (in the Income Tax Act of Canada, subsection 147.1) to compensate high-income earners disadvantaged by pension and RRSP rules, allowing for a DBPP to be created for just one person in the form of an IPP.
 Similar to the adoption rate of RRSPs that were first introduced in 1957, which did not become popularized in Canadian culture until the late 1970s, IPPs are predicted by industry experts to become as commonplace for Canada’s top earners in the next 15 years as RRSPs are today, as Canada’s highest income earners trade in their RRSPs for the much more tax and retirement efficient IPP structure.